Did I Tell You the One About Guy Lafleur and Me?

 Related image

 Jean told me he asked Lafleur to quit drinking alcohol.
 He asked him to "re-focus his life on his family".
-He told him to "spend time with his fans,
+He told him to "spend time with his fans, ignore no one and embrace the responsibility attached to his popularity".

 Beliveau's description of the new Guy Lafleur was exactly the celebrity I was looking for.
+I wanted him to participate in a charity fundraiser in Toronto.

 I'm a good salesman ... he very generously agreed to devote 2 full days of his time.

-Day-one, he arrived in Toronto by train, his preferred means of travel from Montreal.
+On day one, he arrived in Toronto by train, his preferred means of travel from Montreal.

 He said it gave him a chance to talk to people.

-He was in the line-up for a 7 pm fund-raiser to play an exhibition hockey game at Maple Leaf Gardens along with a group of former NHL player vs players from Ontario's various law enforcement agencies.
+He was in the line-up for a 7 pm fund-raiser to play an exhibition hockey game at Maple Leaf Gardens along with a group of former NHL players vs players from Ontario's various law enforcement agencies.

 He agreed to meet me at his hotel on the day of the game to sign some photos.